 Thriving in an Uncertain Future

 To determine what capabilities will empower future success, you must know which markets and which customers you want to serve and what they will need as they find solid ground.
-So start with the market and customers, then work back to your capabilities.
-To get your hands on their future, talk to them.
+Start with the market and customers, then work back to your capabilities.
+To get your hands on their future, talk to your customers.
 Share their issues with your team.
-Identify which of the multitude of possible futures are most likely to impact them and, therefore, your business.
+Identify which of the multitude of possible futures are most likely to impact your customers and, therefore, your business.

 We find it helpful to organize hypothetical future statements into the four original PEST categories for market assessment: